AlikShal/DAA_Assignment1/README.md

 * **Correctness**: Each algorithm is verified against known solutions (e.g., Select compared to `Arrays.sort(a)[k]`).
 * **Performance**: Recursion depth and execution time are measured to ensure alignment with theoretical complexity.

----

-## 4. Performance Visualization

-Graphs in the project illustrate how execution time and recursion depth vary with input size, providing insight into the efficiency and behavior of each algorithm.

----

-This version is **ready to upload to GitHub** and includes:

-* Algorithm descriptions and optimizations
-* Recurrence analysis and complexity table
-* GitHub workflow with branches, commits, and testing
-* Performance visualization notes

----

-If you want, I can also **add example commands and screenshots for testing in IntelliJ** to make this README fully beginner-friendly.

-Do you want me to do that?